dullroar/miki/README.rst

   $ mwk pdf # Just generate pdf output files from rst and md files.

-  $ mwk text # Generates html files, and then text files from those.
+  $ mwk text # Generate html files, and then text files from those.

-  $ mwk all # Generates all output file types.
+  $ mwk all # Generate all output file types.

   $ mwk -B [target] # Force generation, regardless of up to dateness.
                     # Options like -B are passed through to make.